cjoy/cs9321/notes/2_restful.md

 # Web Essentials
 Web = Higher level protocol over the internet.

-Three basic componentes of the web:
+Three basic components of the web:
 1. URL (Uniform Resource Locator) - A Uniform Notation Schema for addressing resources
 - eg. http(s)://domain/path?query=something#fragment_identifer

-2. HTTP (Hypertext Transpot Protocol) - A protocol for transporting messages
+2. HTTP (Hypertext Transport Protocol) - A protocol for transporting messages
 - Request line + Header + Additional Data
 - eg. GET http(s)://domain/resource
 - Must have a newline (CRLF) between the header and the additional data part
-- Header might contain: User-Agent, Referer, Authorization
+- Header might contain: User-Agent, Referrer, Authorization
 - Additional data (body): block of data in POST etc...

 3. HTML (Hypertext Markup Language) - A markup language for formatting hypertext documents
-- What webpages are mainly build with.
+- What web-pages are mainly build with.
 Blah blah blah...

 ![Web Essentials](images/web_essence.png)

 ## HTTP Request Methods
-* GET     - retreive data identified by the URL
+* GET     - retrieve data identified by the URL
 * HEAD    - returns the HTTP headers without the document body
 * POST    - used to transfer a block of data to the server (ie. CREATE entities when entity identifier is not known)
 * OPTIONS - used to query server about the capabilities it provides.